tokrist/Authentication/README.md

 $key = 'SECRET_KEY_HERE'; // needs to be 16 characters
 ```
 Then you need to import the file to use the function, use the following: `require './PATH/TO/authenticate.php';`

+After you changed the key and imported the file, you can easily use the function: `encrypt('TYPE', $sting);`